 at the \gls{ZFL}, i.e. $\omega\to0$, consistent with the result reported in Ref.~\cite{PhysRevD.83.044039}.
-In the ultra-relativistic limit, one can see from Fig.~\ref{fig:Amp_spectrum_head_on_ultra} that the power-law behaviour of all the $\ell$ modes are
+In the ultrarelativistic limit, one can see from Fig.~\ref{fig:Amp_spectrum_head_on_ultra} that the power-law behavior of all the $\ell$ modes are

 at the \gls{ZFL}.
 This makes the energy spectra nonvanishing at the \gls{ZFL} by definition in Eq.~\eqref{Eq.amp_spectra_unbound}.

 Therefore, we can extract the value for the energy spectrum values in the \gls{ZFL} per $\ell$ mode numerically from our calculations.
 Theoretically, the total energy spectrum (summed over all $\ell$ modes) in the \gls{ZFL} was derived in Ref.~\cite{PhysRevD.15.2069}, which is given by